 Retain LCFS credits without expiration for use within the LCFS market; and

 Acquire or transfer LCFS credits.
-A third-party, which is not a regulated entity or acting on behalf of a regulated entity, may not hold, purchase, sell, or trade LCFS credits, except as otherwise specified in section 95483.
+A third party, which is not a regulated entity or acting on behalf of a regulated entity, may not hold, purchase, sell, or trade LCFS credits, except as otherwise specified in section 95483.

 A regulated entity may not: